 Add mustard to your meal, and feel the burn—literally!
-Scientists at England’s Oxford Polytechnic Institute found that by eating 1 tsp of mustard (about 5 calories) can boost the metabolism by up to 25 percent for several hours after eating.
+Scientists at England’s Oxford Polytechnic Institute found that by eating just one teaspoon of mustard (about 5 calories) can boost the metabolism by up to 25 percent for several hours after eating.
 The benefits, researchers say, may be attributed to capsaicin and allyl isothiocyanates, phytochemicals that give the mustard its characteristic flavor.

 Forget slogging on the treadmill for hours, research printed in the journal Physiological Reports showed that people who did five 30-second bursts of max-effort cycling, followed by 4 minutes of rest, burned 200 extra calories that day.
-That’s just 2.5 minutes of work for a resting metabolism boost that will last 24-48 hours!
+That’s just 2.5 minutes of work for a resting metabolism boost that will last 24 to 48 hours!

 Eat Lean Meat

-Deficiencies in the mineral iron can slow metabolism.
-Know what’s got plenty of it?
+Iron deficiencies can slow down your metabolism.
+Do you know what’s got plenty of it?
 Lean meat.
 Eating three to four daily servings of iron-rich foods will help keep your inner furnace burning.
-Fortified cereals, dried fruit and dark leafy greens will get you some of the way to meeting your iron goals, but lean meat — with its muscle-building protein content — will be doubly useful in revving up your metabolism.
+Fortified cereals, dried fruit, and dark leafy greens will get you on your way to meeting your iron goals, but lean meat—with its high muscle-building protein content—will be doubly useful in revving up your metabolism.